bigfix/developer.bigfix.com/site/reference/types/bes-site.md

 # display name of &lt;bes site&gt; : string

-Beginning with version 7.1, a custom site can specify a display name that&amp;#39;s different from the site name in the masthead.
-This inspector returns the display name; for the masthead name, use name of &amp;lt;bes site&amp;gt;.
+Beginning with version 7.1, a custom site can specify a display name that&#39;s different from the site name in the masthead.
+This inspector returns the display name; for the masthead name, use name of &lt;bes site&lt;.

 # domain of &lt;bes site&gt; : bes domain